BlueberryBreedingProgram/deepberries/README.md

 A sepreate repo for the backend code will be made availible here:

 # Future Updates
-The next step will be to create a friendly web UI for administorators to update sample numbers, update questions, and easily download data.
+The next step will be to create a friendly web UI for admins to update sample numbers, update questions, and easily download data.
 Additionally, to move all image and data processing to the cloud.

 # For external Users
 For any other organizations who whish to use a version of this web app there are a few steps that need to be taken: